 Tell me if this sounds familiar: any connection from inside the corporate network is trusted and any connection from the outside is not.
 This is the security strategy used by most enterprises today.
 The problem is that once the firewall, or gateway, or VPN server creating this perimeter is breached, the attacker gets immediate, easy and trusted access to everything.

 There’s a second problem with the traditional security perimeter model.
 It either requires employees to be on the corporate network (i.e. physically in the office) or using a VPN, which slows down work because every page load makes extra round trips to the VPN server.
-After all this hassle, users on the VPN are still highly susceptible to phishing, man-in-the-middle and SQL injection attacks.
+After all this hassle, users on the VPN are still highly susceptible to phishing, on-path and SQL injection attacks.

 A few years ago, Google pioneered a solution for their own employees called BeyondCorp.
 Instead of keeping their internal applications on the intranet, they made them accessible on the internet.
 There became no concept of in or outside the network.
 The network wasn’t some fortified citadel, everything was on the internet, and no connections were trusted.
 Everyone had to prove they are who they say they are.